The following benchmarks are selected to be used on the first day of the competition.

 For more info, tutorials and downloads visit https://www.openfoam.com

 CP2K is a Quantum Chemistry and Solid State Physics software package that can perform atomistic simulations of solid state, liquid, molecular, periodic, material, crystal, and biological systems.
-We will focus on the latest CP2K version 6.1 (June 2018)
+We will be performing testing on CP2K version 6.1 (June 2018), however, the teams can choose to use another version of CP2K if they wish.

 HPC Secret Application